 - Data analysis and visualisation

 You will also complete a dissertation based on an original piece of research.

 You can spend up to a year of your degree studying abroad, normally in the third year.
-We have formal exchanges with the University of Oulu in Finland and the University of Urbino in Italy.
-Recent students have also chosen to study in Canada, the United States, Australia and Hong Kong.
+Recent students have chosen to study in Canada, the United States, Australia and Hong Kong.
+See Study abroad.